fdamani/animal-behavior/semi-parametric/README.txt

 4/10
+	- for now, lets not learn the scale parameter. set it to a reasonable value (we will cross-validate this value w.r.t.
+ELBO)
+			- mean-field implies underestimation of posterior correlation implying high scale parameter b/c each q(z_i) wants to be independent so not much smoothness. todo list includes learn a more structured variational family but in the meantime i propose we be practical: cross-validate an estimate for the scale and move forward with interesting science.
+	- show we can reliably estimate alpha, sparsity for l2 and now lets introduce second layer of sparsity show we can recover beta as well.
+	- once we can successfully do above, lets get a boostrap estimate of all of these in synthetic data create plot and save for meeting with ryan tomorrow.
+	- repeat with real data.
+		- provide additional characterizations of sparsity. look at trajectories how do they vary
+		- look at held out predictions on future trajectories.

 	- show reliable estimation of sparsity parameter for l2
 		- try separating learning and regularization parameter
 			- instead of having alpha * loss